We look at how to maximise space, increase functionality, and circumvent lounge room clutter with tips for layout, colour, storage and lighting.

 - Expanding the living space vertically raising the ceiling to expose rafters, adding a mezzanine or even building into the roof.

 - Incorporating outdoor areas by adding a patio or deck, French windows or bi-fold doors.

 - The living area is a zone in constant use.
-Hence, layout is crucial to functionality and comfort, as well as the feeling of space.
+Hence, the layout is crucial to functionality and comfort, as well as the feeling of space.

 Ensure there’s sufficient passage space between furniture groups and allow space for opening cabinet drawers.

 Use light, versatile furniture that can be moved around easily.
-For example ottomans and floor lamps can be moved between studying and socialising areas as needed.
+For example, ottomans and floor lamps can be moved between studying and socialising areas as needed.